edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     tokio = "1.28.0"

-And then you can start a runtime upon which you can use the `.block_on()` method to block and wait for futures to resolve:
+Then you can start a runtime.
+Block and wait for futures to resolve by calling the runtime's `.block_on()` method:

 ```rust
 let rt = tokio::runtime::Builder::new_current_thread()